PrincetonUniversity/GPEC/_sources/developers.rst.txt

 Developers Corner
 ******************

-This section reproduces the package readme, with instructions for obtaining and contributing to the GPEC code developement.
+This section reproduces the package readme, with instructions for obtaining and contributing to the GPEC code development.

 .. include:: ../README.md